Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 To make detachment a normal part of service lifecycle rather than a stigmatized escape hatch, define clear criteria:

-• If merging org-template updates has required manual conflict resolution in more than 50% of the last 10 syncs, consider detaching.
+- If merging org-template updates has required manual conflict resolution in more than 50% of the last 10 syncs, consider detaching.

-• If the service has replaced more than 30% of the template's files with custom implementations, consider detaching.
+- If the service has replaced more than 30% of the template's files with custom implementations, consider detaching.

-• If the service's architecture has diverged from the template's assumptions (different database, different auth model, different deployment target), detach.
+- If the service's architecture has diverged from the template's assumptions (different database, different auth model, different deployment target), detach.

 Explicitly detaching is better than maintaining a fiction of inheritance that creates merge conflicts without delivering value.
 The fork hierarchy should be opt-in, not mandatory.

 9.5.
-Testing Across the Hierarchy
+Testing at the Tier 2 Boundary

 10. Alternatives to Pattern Inheritance alternatives